baspeirs/hello-world/README.md

 # hello-world
 Repository for Code Kentucky Pre-Work assignment.

 I am Bryce.
-Graduate of a Coding Bootcamp program through the University of Central Florida and a transplant from the Orlado, Florida area to the Greater Cincinnati Metro.
+Graduate of a Coding Bootcamp program through the University of Central Florida and a transplant from the Orlando, Florida area to the Greater Cincinnati Metro.

 > My goal here with Code Louisville/Code Kentucky is to immerse myself back into web development after months of unemployment and to build a network with professionals in my area.
 > I have worked in tech for about 3 years, plus a couple of years worth of educational and personal project experience which has been spread out between Full Stack Web Development and Robotic Process Automation.